 2.1.2 Careful consideration should be given as to how activities involving the taking of images are organised and undertaken.
 Care should be taken to ensure that all parties understand the implications of the image being taken especially if it is to be used for any publicity purposes or published in the media, or on the Internet.

-2.1.3 Adults need to remain sensitive to any children who appear uncomfortable, for whatever reason, and should recognise the potential for such activities to raise concerns or lead to misunderstandings.
+2.1.3 Adults need to remain sensitive to any students who appear uncomfortable, for whatever reason, and should recognise the potential for such activities to raise concerns or lead to misunderstandings.

 2.1.4 Photography by staff in school, during school activities, on school trips and visits may be used in the curriculum and displayed within the school or at parents’ evenings to illustrate the work of the school.
+Care should be taken to ensure that displays only includes images of students for whom we have permission to publish.

 2.1.5 Photographs are ‘personal data’ as far as data protection legislation is concerned and must be used responsibly.